gmlarumbe/verilog-ext/README.md

 * Setup `company` to complete with verilog keywords

-* Wrapper functions to make `kill-word` stop at underscores without breaking indentation
+* Wrapper functions to stop cursor at underscores without breaking indentation

   - `verilog-ext-forward-word`
   - `verilog-ext-backward-word`
+  - `verilog-ext-kill-word`
+  - `verilog-ext-backward-kill-word`

 * Typedef handling for syntax-higlighting and alignment via `verilog-pretty-declarations`